 Medical plans BCBSMA HUGHP Health Maintenance Organization (HMO) -With an HMO, you select a PCP, who coordinates your care and can provide you with referrals to in-network specialists.
-Out-of-network care is not covered except in certain emergency situations. √ ✓ Point-of-Service (POS) -As with an HMO, you designate a PCP.
-However, you have the flexibility to use out-of-network providers with higher out-of-pocket costs. ✓ ✓ POS Plus -Offering the same benefits as a traditional POS, the POS Plus plan has higher premiums and a higher out-of-pocket maximum in exchange for no deductible or coinsurance for in-network services.
-1 ✓ High Deductible Health Plan (HDHP) [†] -Featuring lower premiums and higher deductibles than a traditional health plan, the HDHP is offered in conjunction with an HSA.
-For more information see page 6.
-This plan does not meet the minimum medical coverage requirements for those holding J-1 visas. √ Preferred Provider Organization (PPO) -This plan, offered through BCBSMA, is available only to employees who reside outside New England.
+Out-of-network care is not covered except in certain emergency situations. √ √ Point-of-Service (POS) -As with an HMO, you designate a PCP.
+However, you have the flexibility to use out-of-network providers with higher out-of-pocket costs. √ √ Preferred Provider Organization (PPO) -This plan, offered through BCBSMA, is available only to employees who reside outside New England.
 With this plan, you can go to any health care professional you choose, in or out of the network, without a PCP referral.
-You will have higher out-of-pocket costs for out-of-network care. √ PPO Plus -This plan, offered through BCBSMA, is available only to employees who reside outside New England.
-It offers the same benefits as a traditional PPO but has higher premiums and a higher out-of-pocket maximum in exchange for no deductible or coinsurance for in-network services.
-1
+You will have higher out-of-pocket costs for out-of-network care. √

-^{} You must live in Massachusetts to enroll in any of the HUGHP options.
+You must live in Massachusetts to enroll in any of the HUGHP options.